 - Performance: the backend of your WordPress site, the admin dashboard, is the main area that can be impacted by inactive themes.
 This is mainly due to updates.
 When the update process in WordPress runs, it will query every theme installed, active or inactive, to see if there is an update.
 So while this is nominal, 20 inactive themes checking for updates, is something that adds up.
 The frontend of your WordPress site, in most cases, should be serving from cache and wouldn’t be impacted by inactive themes.

-- Space: every file you aren’t using is taking up valuable space on your hosting plan.
+- Space: every file you aren’t using is taking up valuable space on your WordPress hosting.
 This could lead to performance issues or could end up costing you more for a more expensive plan.

 - Database performance: if a theme is inactive and it has added data to the database when it was active, that data will still be stored in the database in case you should activate it again.
 If you delete the theme, the data will be removed.